crabmusket/haskell-simple-concurrency/src/tutorial.md

 # Read me first

-See the [readme](../readme.md) for details on reading and running this tutorial.
+See the [readme](../readme.md) for details on how to read and run this tutorial.

  * [Chapter 1.
 Base only](#1-base-only)
  * Chapter 2.
 Haskell Platform only